 In column 5, report the total number of full-time non-degree/certificate-seeking undergraduates.
-These students are enrolled for credit but not with the intent of earning a degree or other formal award.
+These students are enrolled for credit but not with the intention of earning a formal award.
 Note: High school students enrolled in creditable courses prior to high school graduation are considered non-degree/certificate-seeking students.